nekonyuu/nekonyuu.github.io/content/posts/developer-life-with-wsl.md

 ## Installing a distro

-Microsoft done a pretty nice job at packaging distributions : you've got on the store Ubuntu, Kali, Debian, Alpine, OpenSUSE… which are all one click away !
+Microsoft and editors done a pretty nice job at packaging distributions : you've got on the store Ubuntu, Kali, Debian, Alpine, OpenSUSE… which are all one click away !
 Just search for WSL in the store, install one, run it from the start menu then you're greeted with an invite asking the username and password you'd like, then it's ready to go.

 In order to get a better shell experience, first, search for Windows Terminal from the store and install it, you'll get near-Linux-like terminal emulator experience :).